 In many ways, the battle over the museum is just another front of a larger global ideological war.
 On one side, you have the universalists, armed with their globalism, liberalism, and concerns for human rights.
 On the other, you have the nationalists, wielding their exceptionalism, isolationism, and often conservative religious values.
 These two narratives clash as they try to define polarized nations and their place in the world.

 In Poland, these visions are roughly represented by two groups: city-dwelling EU loyals versus the largely small-town “patriotic” crowds that enthusiastically greeted Donald Trump during a recent visit to the country.
-World War II was an unavoidable, inescapable presence in the country where it started, and it thoroughly devastated the nation.
+World War II is an unavoidable, inescapable presence in the country where it started, and it thoroughly devastated the nation.
 Both of these groups aim to make the war’s history their own, interpreting it in vastly different ways, and taking from it completely opposite lessons.

 A global war…